I tried deploying an AI agent to AgentCore using AgentCore CLI

 agentcore remove all --force

-To actually delete AWS resources (AgentCore Runtime, Memory, ECR repository, etc.), run agentcore deploy after resetting the schema.
+To actually delete the AWS resources (AgentCore Runtime, Memory, ECR repository, etc.), run agentcore deploy after resetting the schema.

 Command to execute